somewun/Edwyt/README.md

 1) Edit the save function so that it is not nesecary to save as sevry time.
 2) Edit the help dialog box to give some help.
 3) Make sure it doesn't overwirte an already open file when opening another.
-4) Remove the known bugs from teh program (see change log)
+4) Remove the known bugs from the program (see change log)

 Somewun